tilaatalarry/ATM_Machine/README.md

 * Python

 ## Contributors
-If you find this mini project interesting, My partner and I  welcome contributors who are passionate about improving this project!
+If you find this mini project interesting, my partner and I welcome contributors who are passionate about improving this project!
 Your insights and expertise can help us enhance functionality, fix issues, and implement new interesting solutions to this problem .
 If you're interested in collaborating, please reach out and join us in making this project even better!

-You can contact us on our E-mails  [Sarah Baidu](mailto:sarahbaidu16@gmail.com) or [Hamdallah Abdallah Waniyaki](mailto:hawaiyaki@gmail.com)
+You can contact us on our e-mails [Sarah Baidu](mailto:sarahbaidu16@gmail.com) or [Hamdallah Abdallah Waniyaki](mailto:hawaiyaki@gmail.com)